-5.07 In deciding Cabinet Member matters, the relevant Cabinet Members:
+- 5.07 In deciding cabinet member matters, the relevant cabinet members: - (a) shall have regard to the rules set out within the Constitution;

-- (a) shall have regard to the rules set out within the Constitution; - (b) may consult an Adviser or Senior Adviser to a Cabinet Member or an Executive Task and Finish Group before deciding a Cabinet Member matter. - 5.08 Where an individual Cabinet Member receives a report as part of making any key decision, then the decision will not come into effect until the report has been available for public inspection for at least seven clear working days. - 5.09 As soon as reasonably practicable after an Executive decision has been taken by the Cabinet, a Cabinet Member, or a County Local Committee, or a key decision has been taken by an officer, a written statement must be published setting out: - (a) a record of the decision including the date on which the proposed decision was made; - (b) a record of the reasons for the decision; - (c) consideration of all relevant corporate policies, as set out on the County Council's website; - (d) details of any alternative options considered and rejected by the Cabinet, Cabinet Member, County Local Committee or officer at the time the decision was made; - (e) a record of any personal interest declared in relation to the decision by any member of the decision-making body, by any Cabinet Member who is consulted by the member or by the officer who made the decision; and - (f) in respect of any declared prejudicial or pecuniary interest, a note of the dispensation granted by the Director of Law and Assurance. - 5.10 The Director of Law and Assurance shall maintain the Executive Decision Database (EDD) and make it available to all members, the press and public.
-The EDD shall include summaries of: - (a) proposed decisions by the Cabinet or by individual Cabinet Members; - (b) proposed decisions by the Executive for recommendation to the County Council on matters within the Policy Framework; - (c) proposed Executive decisions by a County Local Committee; - (d) proposed key decisions by an officer. - 5.11 Proposed decisions or recommendations of the Executive under Standing Order 5.10 above shall not be final decisions:
+- (b) may consult an adviser to a cabinet member or an Executive task and finish group before deciding a cabinet member matter. - 5.08 Where an individual cabinet member receives a report as part of making any key decision, then the decision will not come into effect until the report has been available for public inspection for at least seven clear working days. - 5.09 As soon as reasonably practicable after an executive decision has been taken by the Cabinet, a cabinet member, or a key decision has been taken by an officer, a written statement must be published setting out: - (a) a record of the decision including the date on which the proposed decision was made; - (b) a record of the reasons for the decision; - (c) consideration of all relevant corporate policies, as set out on the County Council's website; - (d) details of any alternative options considered and rejected by the Cabinet, cabinet member, or officer at the time the decision was made; - (e) a record of any personal interest declared in relation to the decision by any member of the decision-making body, by any cabinet member who is consulted by the member or by the officer who made the decision; and - (f) in respect of any declared prejudicial or pecuniary interest, a note of the dispensation granted by the Director of Law and Assurance. - 5.10 The Director of Law and Assurance shall publish details of decisions on the County Council's website so they are available to all members, the press and public.
+This will include summaries of: - (a) proposed decisions by the Cabinet or by individual cabinet members; - (b) proposed decisions by the Executive for recommendation to the County Council on matters within the Policy Framework; and - (c) proposed key decisions by an officer. - 5.11 Proposed decisions or recommendations of the Executive under Standing Order 5.10 above shall not be final decisions: - (a) until the expiry of the time referred to in Standing Order 7.29 within which the Monitoring Officer or Deputy Monitoring Officer may notify the statutory Scrutiny Officer of the requirement to call-in the decision or proposal; or - (b) until the scrutiny committee has completed its examination of the matter as a call-in; or whichever is the latest.

-- (a) until the expiry of the time referred to in Standing Order 8.23 within which the chairman of the Select Committee's Business Planning Group may notify the Director of Law and Assurance of the requirement to call-in the decision or proposal; or - (b) until the Select Committee has completed its examination of the matter as a Call-in; or - (c) in the event of the Select Committee coming to a different view, until that decision has been published and the matter has been reconsidered by the Executive, County Local Committee or officer (and the decision of the Cabinet or a Cabinet Member certified by the Director of Law and Assurance); or - (d) until the matter has been determined in accordance with the disputes procedure under Standing Order 2.67;
+- (c) in the event of the scrutiny committee coming to a different view, until that decision has been published and the matter has been reconsidered by the Executive, or officer (and the decision of the Cabinet or a cabinet member certified by the Director of Law and Assurance); or - (d) until the matter has been determined in accordance with the disputes procedure under Standing Order 2.69;